eduardo-ufmg/1DOF_balance_wheel/README.md

 # 1DOF Inverted Pendulum with Reaction Wheel (ESP32, PlatformIO)

 This project implements a self-balancing 1DOF inverted pendulum using a Wemos D1 R32 (ESP32) board, an MPU6050 IMU, and a NIDEC24H motor with encoder.
-The system uses a Kalman filter for tilt estimation, a state space controller for acceleration, and a PID controller for PWM output.
+The system uses a Kalman filter for tilt estimation and a LQR controller.

 ## Project Structure
 - `code/` — Main firmware and source code